corda/corda-docs-portal/content/en/platform/corda/4.4/enterprise/node/operating/clientrpc.md

 ### Retrying flow invocations

 As implied above, when graceful reconnection is enabled, flow invocations will not be retried across reconnections to avoid duplicate invocations.
-This retrying can be done from the application code after checking whether the flow was triggered previously by inspecting whether its side-effects have taken place.
+This retrying can be done from the application code after checking whether the flow was triggered previously by inspecting whether its side effects have taken place.
 A simplified, sample skeleton of such code could look like the following code:

 {{< tabs name="tabs-3" >}}